antalmelinda1116/how-to-live-with-covid19/README.md

 I have decided to use [Balsamic](https://balsamiq.com/wireframes/) to create wireframes for my website.
 First I created a basic wireframe for desktop and later on for tablet and mobile.
-For my website I have decided to use a 1 page structure that suits better for any devices.
+For my website I have decided to use a 4 pages structure that separate better the information.
 The website will be easy to navigate by using the navigation bar.

 You can find my wireframes below: